-Separate to the newsletter, the B2B CRM program also sends out targeted emails.
+Separate from the newsletter, the B2B CRM program also sends out targeted emails.

 These are specific to the HCP’s role (e.g. doctor-focussed content content) and location. (e.g. details of nearby upcoming events).

-There’s an average of around 3 email contacts with HCPs between each quarterly newsletter.
-It can vary though, depending on their role and location.
+There is an average of around 3 email contacts with HCPs between each quarterly newsletter.
+However, it can vary depending on their role and location.

 B2B CRM - website content

 It’s regularly updated with new content.
-This includes useful articles, information and references for HCPs to use in their day to day jobs.
+This includes relevant articles, information and references for HCPs to use in their day-to-day jobs.